Court tosses NY case that could have expanded gun rights

 Restrictions on who can carry guns in public, limits on large-capacity ammunition magazines and perhaps even restrictions on gun ownership by convicted criminals, including people convicted of domestic violence, might be imperiled, gun control groups said.

-Those groups breathed a sigh of relief Monday.
-“The Supreme Court declined the invitation to adopt the NRA’s extreme and dangerous interpretation of the Second Amendment,” said Eric Tirschwell, managing director of Everytown Law, the legal arm of Everytown for Gun Safety Support Fund.
+Those groups breathed a sigh of relief Monday, while acknowledging that the legal fight would continue.
+“The Supreme Court declined the invitation to adopt the NRA’s extreme and dangerous interpretation of the Second Amendment,” said Eric Tirschwell, managing director of Everytown Law, the legal arm of former presidential candidate Mike Bloomberg’s Everytown for Gun Safety Support Fund.

-But similar issues could be back before the court soon, Kavanaugh wrote.
+But Jonathan Lowy, chief counsel and vice president of the Brady gun control group’s legal action project, said, “We know that this fight is not over.
+The gun lobby will continue to challenge gun laws across the country.”

+Ilya Shapiro of the libertarian Cato Institute said the city “effectively hoodwinked the Supreme Court” by belatedly changing its rules to avoid the justices’ review.
+Shapiro called it “a moral imperative” for the court to take up a new case to explain its views on gun rights.

+Kavanaugh made essentially the same point.
 He joined Alito in voicing concern that lower federal courts are not properly applying the court’s two big gun rights decisions.

 “The Court should address that issue soon, perhaps in one of the several Second Amendment cases” pending at the Supreme Court, he wrote.